Rate Limiting for Streaming APIs¶

 |AsyncBronze : Allows 5000 events per day||WebSocket, SSE|

 |AsyncWHGold : Allows 10000 events per month and 1000 active subscriptions||WebHook/WebSub|

 |AsyncWHSilver : Allows 5000 events per month and 500 active subscriptions||WebHook/WebSub|

 |AsyncWHBronze : Allows 1000 events per month and 500 active subscriptions||WebHook/WebSub|

 Custom Business Plans¶

 Instead of using the default Business Plans, a user who has the admin role, with access to the Admin Portal, can create Custom Business Plans, which API Creators can use.
-For more information, see Adding a new subscription-level throttling tier.Top
+For more information, see Adding a new subscription-level rate limiting tier.Top